johnliang0731/Cooking_Recipe_React/README.md

 The app will be runned in the development mode.\
 Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

+This project is developed in Javascript with the framework of React.
+JSON is selected as the data storage technics for this project.
+Other applied technics including CSS and HTML.

 ## Preview of the Webpage
 Main Page
 ![preview1](/public/preview1.png)